bdkauff/Plugin-for-Mel/README.md

 I decided that making an extension that allowed Mel to play the browser as a musical instrument was my task, and if I could bring a little awareness to his habits, I would mix that into the experience a bit too.

-As if now, the features are as follows:
+As of now, the features are as follows:

 1) A note plays when the extension is loaded, so he knows its working.

 2) Any time a new tab is opened, a song plays.
 It happens to be by Stars of the Lid, one of his favorite bands.
 If a new tab is opened before the song is over though, the song restarts.
-This is supposed to be an annoying feature to encourage Mel to not open new tabs indiscriminately.
+This is supposed to be an annoying feature to discourage Mel from opening new tabs indiscriminately.

-3) Anytime he closes a tab, a field recording of birds plays; Mel loves field recordings.
+3) Anytime he closes a tab, a field recording of wrens plays; Mel loves field recordings.

-4) Opening a new browser window (which Mel often has many of at any given time), the sound of a jackhammer plays.
+4) Opening a new browser window (which Mel has many of at any given time), triggers the grating sound of a jackhammer.

 5) Moving from tab to tab plays musical notes; this is just fun!

-NB:All sound files are served from an Amazon S3 bucket.
+All sound files are served from an Amazon S3 bucket.

 To try it out: